NREL/HPC/docs/Documentation/Applications/vasp.md

 #### Running your build

 !!! tip "Important"
-    We have found that it is optimal to run an intel toolchain build of VASP using cray-mpich-abi at runtime.
+    We have found that it is optimal to run an Intel toolchain build of VASP using cray-mpich-abi at runtime.
 Cray-mpich-abi has several dependencies on cray network modules, so the easiest way to load it is to first load ```PrgEnv-intel``` and then swap the default cray-mpich module for the cray-mpich-abi ```module swap cray-mpich cray-mpich-abi```.
 You must then load your intel compilers and math libraries, and unload cray's libsci.
 A sample script showing all of this is in the dropdown below.

 ??? example "Sample job script: How to run your own build"